 If there’s one marque you’d expect to get the execution of a luxurious, powerful and beautiful super GT bang on the money, it’s Aston Martin.
 And with the latest DBS Superleggera, that’s exactly what the iconic British brand has done.

-This new flagship model (at least until the Valkyrie hypercars) is one of a small handful of cars to be awarded the full five-star rating by our road test team in 2018.
+This new flagship model (at least until the Valkyrie hypercar arrives) was one of a small handful of cars to be awarded the full five-star rating by our road test team in 2018.
 It’s an impressively well-rounded car, this one.
-The 715bhp and 664lb ft developed by its 5.2-litre twin-turbocharged V12 allows the DBS to cover ground at an alarming rate of knots, and yet, even with all that performance punch, the big Aston never feels intimidating or nervous - something that can’t be said of the Ferrari 812 Superfast.
-Superb handling and a ride that’s purposefully firm but usefully supple adds to its outstanding grand-touring credentials.
+The 715bhp and 664lb ft developed by its 5.2-litre twin-turbocharged V12 allows the DBS to cover ground with alarming and gathering urgency, and yet even with all that performance punch the big Aston never feels intimidating, nervous or highly strung - something that can’t be said of the Ferrari 812 Superfast.
+Superb handling and a ride that’s taut but still usefully supple adds to its outstanding grand-touring credentials.